3/16

 Low-carb diets can help some people reduce calories, but it's the deficit, not the carbs, doing the work.

-The NHS states clearly:
+The states clearly:

 "There's no need to cut out carbohydrates to lose weight."

-NHS on Carbs & Weight
+on Carbs & Weight

 Myth #2: "You have to do cardio to lose fat."